jakob-beetz/LDAC2024/README.md

 Back then, "all we had" where some similarity searches like Levenshtein and Jaccard distances to guess the similarities between nodes.
 Let's find out what LLMs can do fo us this time.

+## Help during the workshop
+temporary etherpad (will be deleted in 30 days) https://yopad.eu/p/LDAC2024

 ## Results